 In using nonstick ceramic pots on the stove, look for foods to prepare over low to medium heat or at least no higher than that recommended by the manufacturer.
 Going hotter could harm the nonstick surface.

-On the brighter side, the ceramic coating that covers the pot is exceptionally safe for cooking any type of food.
-It contains no added chemicals that will end up in your meal if you choose to cook with such a ceramic pot.
-Because of their nonstick characteristics, ceramic pots often require less oil than other pots, which can help you cook foods with a crisp finish but without the added calories.
-You can see a range of these in my main article covering nonstick ceramic cookware.
+On the brighter side, the ceramic coating that covers the pan means you use less oil than with other pots, which can help you cook foods with a crisp finish but without the added calories.
+You can see a range of these in my article covering nonstick ceramic pans.

 - Don’t overheat your pot.
-Ceramic pots distribute heat well, allowing the ingredients in the pan to heat evenly.
 As you begin cooking with your ceramic pot on the stove, start with a lower heat setting than you typically would with a metal pot.
-Overheating can quickly burn food and very rarely crack your pot.
+Overheating can quickly burn food and you could risk cracking your pot.